 Chiang Mai - North

-Visit this elephant sanctuary in Chiang Mai for a close encounter with elephants rescued from logging and elephant riding.
-Join a small group in beautiful natural surroundings and feed the elephants, walk with them, watching them forage along the way.
+Guests to this elephant sanctuary in Chiang Mai experience a close encounter with rescued elephants as part of a small group in beautiful natural surroundings.
+Feed the elephants, and walk with them as they stop to forage.
 Help to reforest their natural habitat by planting saplings or tying protective Buddhist sashes to the trunks of trees.

 This is one of the first projects developed where the traditional activities of elephant camps have been transformed under the ‘Saddle Off!’ model.
 Guests spend meaningful time with these elderly elephants now enjoying their retirement roaming in nature, foraging, and socializing.
 End the day white water rafting to Elephant Nature Park to observe the herds.

 Set high in the lush mountains near Baan Lao, this elephant sanctuary boasts some of the most stunning scenery in Northern Thailand.
 Walk with rescued elephants along mountain paths, feed the elephants, and watch them bathe and play happily in the mud pit, making for an unforgettable day.
 This project also offers sanctuary to cows, pigs, rabbits and other animals.

 Spend the day with three elephants retired from a hard life of logging and elephant riding.
 At this elephant sanctuary, an emphasis is placed on providing visitors with insights into the nature of elephants, how to properly care for them, and interact with them respectfully.
 The program includes a visit to Elephant Nature Park where you can see the resident herds socializing.

 This ethical elephant tour offers the perfect chance to experience being with elephants in a lovely natural setting in a small group, accompanied by an experienced tour guide.
 Prepare food and feed the elephants and then join them on a scenic uphill forest walk.
-Bathe the elephants in the river, and end a memorable day with bamboo rafting.
+Bathe the elephants in the river, and then cross to the other side in a bamboo raft.

-Visitors will have the opportunity of spending time with a young elephant and her nanny.
-Activities include preparing fruit and vegetables and feeding the elephants, walking with the elephants in nature, and watching them take a mud bath – a favorite activity, especially for young elephants – as well as bathing them in a pond.
+Visitors will have the special experience of spending time with a gorgeous young female elephant and her loving, devoted nanny.
+Activities include preparing fruit and vegetables and feeding the elephants, walking with the elephants in nature, and watching them take a mud bath as well as bathing them in a pond.